 Duenas’ Reach Limited by Sixth Appellate District.

-The Sixth Appellate District Court evaluate Duenas in the context of the case of Jeffrey Lee Petri in February, 2020 (People v.
+The Sixth Appellate District Court evaluated Duenas in the context of the case of Jeffrey Lee Petri in February, 2020 (People v.
 Jeffrey Lee Petri (2020 DJDAR 1052)), which was actually two cases consolidated for sentencing in 2018, before Duenas was decided.

-The court sentencing Petri to four years in county jail and, in each case, ordered Mr. Petri to pay a restitution fine of $300, a court operations assessment of $30 and a court facilities assessment of $40, or $740 in total.
+The court sentenced Petri to four years in county jail and, in each case, ordered Mr. Petri to pay a restitution fine of $300, a court operations assessment of $30 and a court facilities assessment of $40, or $740 in total.

-A year later, Duenas was decided and Petri appealed, alleging the trial court judge in Sana Clara County violated his federal and state constitutional rights by imposing any fines without first conducting an ability-to-pay hearing.
+A year later, Duenas was decided and Petri appealed, alleging the trial court judge in Santa Clara County violated his federal and state constitutional rights by imposing any fines without first conducting an ability-to-pay hearing.
 He also appealed the imposition of a one-year sentencing enhancement under 667.5(b) due to the passage of Senate Bill (SB) 136.